 A more charitable phrase for what many consumers call the Internet of Shit.
 Yes lots of products can be internet enabled, but should they be?
-There is a mix of challenges:
+There is a mix of challenges that result in products which fall into the following two categories:

 - Products that are internet enabled but shouldn’t be – the Happy Fork or the Griffin Smart Toaster being classic examples.
 I found the Griffin Smart Toaster particularly disappointing as the company’s products such as the PowerMate are generally really good